rtajan/ADS-B/README.md

 # ADS-B

-This project is a cutom module for PyStreamPU
+This project is a custom module for PyStreamPU

 Implementation of PPM or PM modulation use in the aircraft's ADS-B system to transmit information